SNAP Benefits in New Hampshire: How to Apply and Qualify

 ON THIS PAGE

-The Supplemental Nutrition Assistance Program (SNAP) is a federal program that helps you and your family buy groceries.
-It provides monthly funds on an EBT card for purchasing food.
+The Supplemental Nutrition Assistance Program (SNAP) helps you buy groceries if you have a low income.
+It provides monthly funds on an EBT card to support your family's nutritional needs.

 SNAP Income Limits and Benefit Amounts in New Hampshire

-To qualify for SNAP, your household's gross monthly income must fall below a certain limit.
-These limits are based on federal poverty guidelines, and the maximum benefit you can receive is tied to the cost of the Thrifty Food Plan.
+To qualify for SNAP benefits in New Hampshire, your household's gross monthly income must fall below a certain limit.
+These limits are based on federal poverty guidelines.
+Maximum benefit amounts reflect food costs, with both figures updated each October.

 Gross Monthly Income Limit: $1,632